tsuyoshi-matsuura/courseraDataScienceCourse3/README.md

         d) Test data set:        data_test
         e) Test activity set:    act_test
         f) Test subject set:     sub_test
-  B) Firstly, the training and test data sets are merged in the row direction,
-     i.e.after this step there are still three data sets:
+  2) Firstly, the training and test data sets are merged in the row direction, i.e.after this step there are still three data sets:
         a) all processed data: data_all ~ data_train + data_test
         b) all activity data:  act_all  ~ act_train  + act_test
         c) all subject data:   sub_all  ~ sub_train  + sub_test
-  C) All data sets are labeled with descriptive names.
-The names for the
-     processed data are taken from the file 'features.txt' (561 names), the acivity data are labeled 'activity', the subject data are labeled 'subject'
+  3) All data sets are labeled with descriptive names.
+The names for the processed data are taken from the file 'features.txt' (561 names), the acivity data are labeled 'activity', the subject data are labeled 'subject'
-  D) The processed data are reduced to only contain mean and standard
-     deviation for each measurement
+  4) The processed data are reduced to only contain mean and standard deviation for each measurement
-  E) the data are merged in column direction.
-The activity and subject data
-     are put in front of the processed data: data ~ act_all + sub_all + data_all
+  5) the data are merged in column direction.
+The activity and subject data are put in front of the processed data: data ~ act_all + sub_all + data_all
-  F) The activity data are given descriptive names.
-This is achieved by using
-     the data in the file 'activity_labels.txt' to translate activity ID's to descriptive names.
+  6) The activity data are given descriptive names.
+This is achieved by using the data in the file 'activity_labels.txt' to translate activity ID's to descriptive names.
      The data set after this step corresponds to the data set after tasks 1-4 in the assignment
-  G) Create a second, independent tidy data set with the average of each variable
-     for each activity and each subject (this is the same as task 5 of the assignment)
+  7) Create a second, independent tidy data set with the average of each variable for each activity and each subject (this is the same as task 5 of the assignment)